=

 The bit where we give stuff away

 Our work was initially with three main partner charities: Le Rondin School, Guernsey Sports Association for the Disabled and St Martins Day Care Centre, now Active.
-As the charity has grown we have continued to work with these charities but have also been able to extend our support to a number of charities that work with children, young people and adults with learning difficulties and physical disabilities.
+As the charity has grown we have continued to work with these charities but have also been able to extend our support to a number of charities working with children, young people and adults with learning difficulties and physical disabilities with an emphasis on inclusion.

 One thing we can’t quite get away from though is rugby and we are delighted to be able to work with and support the Rugby in Schools programme.